-- (1) Represents legal obligations associated with the retirement and removal of long-lived assets. - (2) Our operating lease obligations relate primarily to the lease of our premises. - (3) Represents outstanding purchase orders - (4) US\$15 million payable to the lenders on maturity date pursuant to the Athyrium Credit Agreement. - (5) Interest and other fees and charges payable to the lenders pursuant to the Athyrium Credit Agreement - (6) Represents long service leave owing to the employees.
+- (1) Represents legal obligations associated with the retirement and removal of long-lived assets. - (2) Our operating lease obligations relate primarily to the lease of our premises. - (3) Represents outstanding purchase orders. - (4) US\$15 million payable to the lenders on maturity date pursuant to the Credit Agreement. - (5) Interest and other debt issuance costs payable to the lenders pursuant to the Credit Agreement. - (6) Represents patent fees payable to LifeScan. - (7) Represents long service leave owing to the employees.